 If I attended an event at my school or organization, does that count as part of the graduate course?

 The IIRP and our licensed trainers are often invited to bring our professional development events to schools and other organizations for inservice trainings.
-If you have attended a full day of IIRP training, that may be a professional development event that is part of our graduate school curriculum and counts toward seat-time in our course work.
+If you have attended a full day of IIRP training, that professional development event may be part of our graduate school curriculum.

 Please request a Certificate of Attendance from the instructor of the event to document the name of the event and the date of your attendance.